 Hillary Clinton was also the first First Lady (1993-2001) elected to the U.S. Senate in our nation's history.
 She was a U.S. senator for New York (2001 - 2009) and later became Secretary of State (2009 - 2013) during President Obama’s administration.
 She was a presidential candidate in 2008 and again in 2016 when she nearly won the presidential election.

 First Lady Nancy Reagan

-Nancy Reagan's history has a more theatrical slant than Michelle and Hilary's.
-Nancy began acting in high school, then earned her B.A. in Drama at Smith College.
+Nancy Reagan's history is more theatrical than Michelle and Hilary's.
+Nancy began acting in high school and then earned her B.A. in Drama at Smith College.
 She continued to Hollywood, where she was seen in movies, one in which she co-starred with her husband.
-In 1968 she was titled Time's Woman of the Year.
+In 1968, she was named Time's Woman of the Year.